Acepie/Public-Portfolio-Projects/README.md

 # Public Portfolio Projects
 This is a collection of different projects I've worked on that I am particularly proud of and that showcase the skills I have learned

+## C++ Projects:

+#### -Ray Tracer:

+Basic ray tracer that renders a scene to a .ppm file

+Render features include reflection, refraction, and basic lighting

+Only supports spheres for now

+#### -Infinite Runner:

+Simple infinite runner game using OpenGL and freeglut.

+Levels are randomly generated.

+Press space to jump

 ## Java Projects:

 ##### -Forbidden Island: